A Generalized Matching Reconfiguration Problem: Proof of Theorem

 \section{Proof of Theorem~\ref{th:main}}

 The setup is as follows.
 Let $\cM$ and $\cM'$ be two matchings for the same weighted graph $G = (V,E,w)$.
-We denote and assume in what follows that $\cM'$ is an improvement over $\cM$, i.e., that $w(\cM') > w(\cM)$.
-Our goal is to gradually transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of constant-time operations to be described next, such that the matching obtained at any point throughout this transformation process is a valid matching for $G$ of weight at least $w(\cM)-W$, where $W = \max_{e \in \cM} w(e)$, and also at least $(1-\e)w(\cM)$.
+We denote and assume in what follows that $\cM'$ is an improvement over $\cM$, i.e., that $w(\cM') > w(\cM)$.\footnote{The assumption that $w(\cM') > w(\cM)$ is merely for simplicity of presentation, since in case $w(\cM') \le w(\cM)$, one can gradually transform $w(\cM')$ into $w(\cM)$, and finally reverse the transformation; the weight throughout the process would be at least $\max\{w(\cM')-W',(1-\eps)w(\cM')\}$ with $W' = \max_{e \in \cM'} w(e)$.} Our goal is to gradually transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of constant-time operations to be described next, such that the matching obtained at any point throughout this transformation process is a valid matching for $G$ of weight at least $w(\cM)-W$, where $W = \max_{e \in \cM} w(e)$, and also at least $(1-\e)w(\cM)$.
 It is technically convenient to denote by $\cM^*$ the transformed matching, which is initialized as $\cM$ at the outset, and being gradually transformed into $\cM'$; we refer to $\cM$ and $\cM'$ as the source and target matchings, respectively.

 We achieve this goal in two steps.
 In the first step (Theorem \ref{th:app}) we show that the weight of the transformed matching never goes below $w(\cM)-W$, and in the second step (Theorem \ref{th:main}) we show that the weight never goes below $\max\{w(\cM)-W,(1-\e)w(\cM)\}$.